Skip to main content

 The appeal process:

-1. Fix every violation in the Diagnostics tab before submitting an appeal.
+1. Fix every violation in the issues list before submitting an appeal.
 Submitting an appeal with unfixed violations loses credibility and delays the review.

 3. Write a clear, factual statement of what caused the issue and what you have fixed.
 Do not argue that GMC was wrong.
 Describe the fix.